-- the Activity Based Funding Mental Health Care Data Request Specification (ABF MHC DRS) and National Best Endeavours Data Set (ABF MHC NBEDS); - incorporation of phase of care into the National Hospital Cost Data Collection (NHCDC) Data Request Specification; - the AMHCC User Manual and Mental Health Phase of Care Fact Sheet; - the AMHCC grouper.
+- the Activity based funding: Mental health care national best endeavours data set (ABF MHC NBEDS) and the ABF Mental Health Care Data Request Specifications (ABF MHC DRS); - incorporation of phase of care into the NHCDC Data Request Specifications (NHCDC DRS); - the Mental Health Phase of Care Guide and Mental Health Phase of Care Fact Sheet; - the AMHCC grouper.

-The ABF MHC DRS and NBEDS specify the activity data items required for collection and have been published on IHPA's website.
+The ABF MHC NBEDS and ABF MHC DRS specify the activity data items required for collection and are available on IHACPA's website.

-The NHCDC DRS specifies the cost data to be reported through the NHCDC.
-IHPA is currently finalising the DRS for Round 20, which relates to 2015-16 data and will be reported in early 2017.
+The NHCDC DRS specifies the cost data to be reported through the NHCDC and is available on the IHACPA website.

-IHPA has developed a grouper (a piece of software) and accompanying specification guide for the AMHCC.
-The AMHCC Version 1.0 grouper assigns mental health consumer presentations to the appropriate AMHCC end class by sorting episodes into medical record number, phase start date, phase end date and service contact date.
-The AMHCC Version 1.0 grouper package consists of a SAS grouper and an alternate grouper .exe application grouper.
-These have been published on the IHPA website.
+IHACPA has developed a grouper (a piece of grouping software) and accompanying specification guide for the AMHCC to support jurisdictions in ABF data submissions.
+The AMHCC Version 1.1 grouper assigns mental health consumer presentations to the appropriate AMHCC Version 1.0 end class by sorting episodes into medical record number, phase start date, phase end date and service contact date.
+The AMHCC Version 1.1 grouper package consists of a SAS grouper, a Commandline grouper and an Application grouper.
+These are available on the IHACPA website.